pivotaltracker/workstation-setup/README_TRACKER.md

 1. Go to `Energy Saver -> Power Adapter`
     - Check on `Prevent computer from sleeping automatically when the display is off`

+## Clipy
+1. Change Clipy main shortcut to "Ctrl-Option-Cmd-V" so it doesn't override Jetbrains default keystroke for clipboard.

 ## Wi-Fi
 1. Click on the Wi-Fi icon.
 1. Click "Turn Wi-Fi Off"